wtheisen/TerminusBrowser/README.md

 ## Contributing <a name="contrib"></a>

-Development on TerminusBrowse is active and on-going.
-If there are any features you want or you're just interested in joining in the discussion the dev team is most active on [#TerminusBrowse on the Freenode IRC server](https://kiwiirc.com/nextclient/chat.freenode.org/#TerminusBrowse)
+Development on TerminusBrowser is active and on-going.
+If there are any features you want or you're just interested in joining in the discussion the dev team is most active on [#TerminusBrowser on the Freenode IRC server](https://kiwiirc.com/nextclient/chat.freenode.org/#TerminusBrowser)

 ## TODO List <a name="todoList"></a>